Lexxn0x3/CloudControlledRoboter/docs/TcpBroker.md

 2. Start the VideoDecode.py with the client port and ip of the Broker (it will wait with decoding till it actually has a completed frame)
 3. Start the ffmpeg stream so it connects to the Broker on the receiving end (with the port)

-Now the ffmpeg tool should send a TCP MJPEG stream to the Broker which send it in return broadcasts it to all its clients.
+Now the ffmpeg tool should send a TCP MJPEG stream to the Broker which in return broadcasts it to all its clients.

 The VideoDecode.py will accumilate one frame and then save it as a file in the same Directory.